diptoSar/System-Tickets-Analysis/README.md

 # System-Tickets-Analysis

-# 🎟️ Ticketing System Analysis & Performance Dashboard
+# 🎟️ Ticketing System Analysis

 ## 📊 Project Overview

-This project focuses on analyzing a ticketing system dataset using **Advanced SQL**, **DAX**, and **Power BI** to uncover operational bottlenecks, track team performance, and support business decision-making with interactive dashboards.
+This project focuses on analyzing a ticketing system dataset using **Advanced SQL** to uncover operational bottlenecks, track team performance, and support business decision-making with interactive dashboards.

 ---